protolambda/zssz/README.md

 - Zero-allocations where possible
    - offset checking allocates a small array of `uint32`s
    - dynamic size uses buffer pooling to encode dynamic data *in order*
+   - small value passing is preferred over passing slices, avoid memory on the heap.
 - Construct all encoding/decoding/hashing logic for a type, then run it 10000 times the efficient way
 - No reflection during encoding/decoding/hashing execution of the constructed SSZ-type
 - Construction of SSZ types can also be used to support encoding of dynamic types